TheCaizer/COMP6771_Assignment1/README.md

 on paper, and what types you will need to use.
 * **Task 4** --- *Lexicon handling.* Set up an `std::unordered_set` object with the large lexicon, read from our data file.
 There’s a utility function called `word_ladder::read_lexicon` that will read it in from file for you.
+Please don't modify this function.

 ### Assumptions